FirmwareDroid/FirmwareDroid/README.md

 ```
 Importing takes several minutes.
 Might be a good moment to get a coffee.

-3. You can monitor the status of the job on https://fmd.localhost/django-rq or alternative you can connect directly to
+3. You can monitor the status of the `createFirmwareExtractorJob` on https://fmd.localhost/django-rq or
-the database to see if it was successfully imported.
-To connect to the database you need a MongoDb-client
+alternative you can connect directly to the database to see if it was successfully imported.
-(e.g., Studio 3T).
-You will find the connection credentials for mongodb in the `.env` file:
+To connect to the database you need a MongoDb-client (e.g., Studio 3T).
+You will find the connection credentials
+for mongodb in the `.env` file:
 ```
 cat .env
 ...